 Students who are not citizens of EEA, the European Union, Switzerland and Nordic countries need to pay only for the application and tuition costs for the Bachelor's and Master's programs.
 However, those applying for Doctoral programs are offered free tuition.
 Since all universities in Sweden are given the independence to decide their educational costs, the average annual fee is anywhere between $12,000 and $21,000, while the application may cost about $135.
 The charges may be a little higher for professional courses in the fields of art and medicine.

 Top scholarship programs

 Students applying to Swedish universities enjoy the privilege of winning a whole gamut of scholarships.

 The Swedish Institute is a government agency that offers annual scholarships to students and researchers from across the world.
 There are scholarships offered to students from specific countries, with an aim to help promising intellectuals receive a very high quality of education and help better conditions in their respective nations.

 University Scholarship Programs

-Every university in Sweden has its own set of unique scholarship programs that help students from across the globe earn quality education without much economical difficulty.
+Every university in Sweden has its own set of unique scholarship programs that help students from across the globe earn a quality education without much economical difficulty.
 These scholarship programs are tailored to cater to every university's target students.

 Sweden has entered into educational agreements with China and Japan to offer a range of scholarships for students hailing from these countries.
 These scholarships range from $1,300 to $2,200 per month on an average and cover the living costs of just the applicant.
-Family members accompanying the scholarship awardee to Sweden will have to bear their own living expenditure.
+Family members accompanying the scholarship holder to Sweden will have to bear their own living expenditure.

 Erasmus Mundus Scholarship

 This program is extended to students from non-EU countries.
-It helps students from outside of Europe gain access to high quality education within Europe through its select education programs and partnerships.
+It helps students from outside of Europe gain access to high-quality education within Europe through its select education programs and partnerships.